scrum-for-developers/scrum-for-developers-infra/ansible-from-image/README.md

 # Prerequesites

-## Ansible 2.2.0.0 or greater
+## Ansible 2.2.0.0
-**Some features won't work with 1.x, so make sure, that you have the correct version**
+Some features won't work with 1.x, so make sure, that you have the correct version.
+Ansible also made API changes in version 2.5 so greater versions won't work as well.

+It's probably best to use exactly version **2.2.0.0**.

-Check with
+Check you version with
 ```
 ansible --version
 ```

-Install on OSX
+Install ansible 2.2.0.0 with:
 ```
-# via pip
-pip install ansible --upgrade
+pip install ansible==2.2.0.0

-# or via brew
-brew install ansible
 ```

 ## Boto